Reserved parking places

 The following lists the 3 categories of people for whom reserved car parking places may be authorised:

-- The disabled person must have considerable difficulty walking (verified by the GP or consultant) and who need easy access to their homes
+- The disabled person must have considerable difficulty walking and who need easy access to their homes

 - The carers of disabled persons, in receipt of a blue disabled badge, who cannot be left unattended whilst the vehicle is collected from elsewhere, and must reside at the same address